TheSoftNode/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. 7-movethatfile: A script that Move the file betty from /tmp/ to /tmp/my_first_directory.

 9. 8-firstdelete: A script that Delete the file betty.
 The file betty is in /tmp/my_first_directory

+10. 9-firstdirdeletion: A script that Delete the directory my_first_directory that is in the /tmp directory.